Julia Trotzki

 2 cl freshly squeezed lime juice

-Optional: Salt rim – it's classic, but not mandatory.
+Optional: Salt rim – it traditionally belongs there, but it’s not mandatory.

 How to Mix the Perfect Margarita

-Add ingredients to the shaker: Tequila, Triple Sec, lime juice, plus ice cubes just for chilling.
+Put ingredients in the shaker: Tequila, Triple Sec, lime juice, plus ice cubes just to cool.

 Shake vigorously: About 15 seconds – the colder, the better.

-Double strain: Pour through a fine sieve directly into the chilled coupe glass.
+Double strain: Pour through a fine strainer directly into the chilled coupe glass.
 No ice cubes in the glass!

-Garnish: With a lime wedge or simply serve neat.
+Garnish: With a lime slice or simply serve neat.

 Pro Tips

-Prepare the glass: Place a coupette or margarita glass in the freezer before mixing to keep the drink cold longer.
+Prepare the glass: Place the coupe or margarita glass in the freezer before mixing, so the drink stays cold longer.

-Type of tequila: Blanco for a classic, clean taste.
+Type of tequila: Blanco for classic, clear taste.
 Reposado for a slightly woody note.

 Salt rim?
-It’s a matter of taste.
-If you prefer it neat, skip it.
+A matter of taste.
+If you prefer it pure, skip it.
 If you like it classic, use fine salt and no coarse sea salt crumbs.

 Variant 1: Valencian Margarita – Signature Drink by SAPOORI, Mallorca

-If you've ever been to SAPOORI in Cala d'Or, you might know it: The Valencian Margarita is not just any ordinary variant, but a cocktail with character.
-Fruity, spicy, slightly sweet, and with a chili pepper rim that gives the drink a special touch – all without salt.
+If you have ever been to SAPOORI in Cala d'Or, you might know it: The Valencian Margarita is not your average cocktail, but a drink with character.
+Fruity, spicy, slightly sweet, and with a chili pepper rim that gives the drink that special something – completely without salt.

-This version mixes almond syrup with fresh citrus notes to create a flavor profile that is both classic and modern.
+This version mixes almond syrup with fresh citrus notes, creating a flavor profile that is both classic and modern.

 Valencian Margarita Recipe